makit/s3-rekognition-eventing/README.md

 ## Example Use Case
 Snapshots of movement could be uploaded to S3, or extracted from email attachments by [SES](https://aws.amazon.com/ses/), and then depending on the objects that are detected it could send a Text Message, send an Email, or do nothing.
 For example, a person detected could be a text and email.
 A dog could trigger an email only, and a bird could simply not notify at all.

 This can easily be expanded to store the images, along with labels into an archive for later quering with [Athena](https://aws.amazon.com/athena/) as well.
+Could also have a lambda that builds and sends an email via SES with the images attached, along with the labels.

 ## Diagram